 The gourmet restaurant Alexander Herrmann in the Franconian town of Wirsberg proves that star-level dining also works outside of the big cities.
 The gourmet restaurant in the Posthotel was recently awarded a second Michelin star.
 Chef Tobias Bätz conjures up avant-garde dishes for guests with excellent products.
 Rounded off with a selection of fine Franconian wines from our own wine cellar.

-Alexander Herrmann's personal touch also creates an extraordinary connection between the Franconian region and international high-end cuisine.
+The personal touch of Alexander Herrmann also brings an extraordinary connection between the Franconian region and international high-end cuisine.
 The harmony of the kitchen team and humanity are of particular importance here.
 Food entertainment, creativity, excitement and style, this is how the restaurant likes to describe itself.

 Source: Alexander Herrmann Gourmet